hyvor/relay/README.md

 - **DNS Automation**: Automatically manage DNS records for PTR, SPF, and DKIM.
 - **Webhooks**: Receive HTTP callbacks for email events.
 - **Health Checks**: Monitor the health of the service in the dashboard.
-- **Observability**:
-  - Prometheus metrics
-  - Grafana dashboards
-  - Loki logs
+- **Observability**: Prometheus metrics, Grafana dashboards, and Loki logs for monitoring.